How to crawl large websites

 Excluding External Links

-You can disable External Link analysis in the Search Engine Optimisation Advanced Settings, to stop Sitebulb form Checking the HTTP status of links to external websites.
+You can disable External Link analysis in the Search Engine Optimisation Advanced Settings to stop Sitebulb from checking the HTTP status of links to external websites.

 You can also stop Sitebulb from crawling subdomain URLs by unticking this option in the Subdomain Options tab.